-Project 2 began new construction on the new units in 2022 and they will be completed in 2023 during year 4 of the grant.
-Under this project, 5 new units will be constructed.
-SKHA is also donating the land on which the 5 new units are being built.
+Construction of these new duplexes will start in 2024 and they will be completed in 2027 during year 5 of the grant.
+Under this project, 3 new duplexes (6 units) will be constructed in 2024.
+These duplexes will be constructed on tribal lease land.